teddycoleman/js-objects/readme.md

 Javascript objects work as lists of keys (**A property name**) and corresponding values (**A property value**).

-This way of storing/reading data is widely used across programs and languages because it’s highly customisable and quick to implement.
+This way of storing/reading data is widely used across programs and languages because it’s highly flexible and quick to implement.

-A key can be either a name, a number or a string, the corresponding value to a key can be any value part of JavaScript, including arrays, `null` or `undefined`and even another object.
+A key can be either a name, a number or a string, the corresponding value to a key can be any data type in JavaScript, including arrays, `null` or `undefined`and even another object.
 Objects structures can therefore be nested (objects inside objects) and of any complexity.

 ## Creating Objects